 He took the second of those picks to the house for a 52-yard score that sealed the game and Wilson needs to be careful throwing anywhere near a player of his ball-hawking skills.

-The Jets don't lack playmakers on defence, but their superstar cornerback Ahmad 'Sauce' Gardner is adjusting to life as a player whose reputation goes before him.
+The Jets don't lack playmakers on defense, but their superstar cornerback Ahmad 'Sauce' Gardner is adjusting to life as a player whose reputation goes before him.

-The Defensive Rookie of the Year favourite saw no passes come anywhere near the receivers he was covering on Sunday and can expect that to be a weekly occurrence now.
+The Defensive Rookie of the Year favorite saw no passes come anywhere near the receivers he was covering on Sunday and can expect that to be a weekly occurrence now.